john-science/python_for_scientists/classes/08_taking_the_next_step/problem_set_1_pep8.md

 #### Solution (Reformatted Code)

-Wait, what is going on in the example above?
-What if the value of thing is `False`?
+What if the value of `thing` is `False`?
 And while we're at it, why would you ever write `if thing == True`?
 Isn't that just the same as `if thing`?

-    # check the value
+And let's connect all of these `if` statements in the standard way:

     if thing:
         print('thing is truthy!')

-    # check for the opposite
-    if not thing:
+    elif not thing:
         print('thing is falsey!')

-    # since None is considered false, explicitly check for it
-    if thing is None:
+    elif thing is None:
         print('thing is None!')

 ### Searching in a Dictionary